-In this first device characterization project, your assignment is to characterize the sourcebody pn junction of an integrated n-channel MOSFET.
+In this first device characterization project, your assignment is to characterize the source-body pn junction of an integrated n-channel MOSFET.
 In a second asignment, to follow later in the semester, you will characterize the MOSFET itself.
 In both cases, you will perform the device characterization before the relevant theoretical material is presented in lecture.
 This is to alleviate scheduling problems, but also to see to what extent these device characterization projects serve as an effective motivational tool for key material in this subject.
 The instructor is much interested in your feedback on this matter.

-Assignment: characterization of source-body pn junction of a MOSFET

-This assignment is about characterizing the source-body pn diode of a MOSFET, labeled "6.720 MOSFET", that is currently connected to the MIT Microelectronics WebLab.
-The details of the device connection are available on-line (see manual).
+Assignment: characterization of source-body pn junction of a MOSFET details of the device connection are available on-line (see manual).
 For this measurement, the drain and the gate of the MOSFET should be shorted out to the body.
-Refer to Appendix A for basic information about the pn diode.
+Refer to Appendix A at the end of this handlut for basic information about the pn diode.